-COBRA requires that continuation coverage extend from the date of the qualifying event for a limited period of 18 or 36 months.
-The length of time depends on the type of qualifying event that gave rise to the COBRA rights.
+COBRA requires that continuation coverage extend from the date of the qualifying event for a limited period of time of 18 or 36 months.
+The length of time for which continuation coverage must be made available (the "maximum period" of continuation coverage) depends on the type of qualifying event that gave rise to the COBRA rights.
 A plan, however, may provide longer periods of coverage beyond the maximum period required by law.